-4. Tenant protected for payment to assignee.
+- 4. Tenant protected for payment to assignee.
 Subsection (c)(3) provides that a tenant that pays rents to the assignee following receipt of a notification under this section discharges its rental obligation to the extent of such payment.
-Even if the assignor subsequently established that the assignee's notification was wrongful, the assignor would not be able to declare a tenant in breach for nonpayment of rent if that tenant paid the assignee pursuant to the notification.

-5. Extension of time for payment of next rental payment following notification.
+Even if the assignor subsequently established that the assignee's notification was wrongful, the assignor would not be able to declare a tenant in breach for nonpayment of rent if that tenant paid the assignee pursuant to the notification. - 5.
+Extension of time for payment of next rental payment following notification.
 If a tenant receives a notification directing payment of rents to an assignee, the tenant reasonably may wish to obtain counsel regarding the effect of the notification.
-However, if the notification arrives shortly before the tenant's rental due date, the tenant may find it difficult to obtain that advice before its rental obligation would become past due.
+If the notification arrives shortly before the tenant's rental due date, however, the tenant may find it difficult to obtain that advice before its rental obligation would become past due.

-In order to permit the tenant a reasonable opportunity to obtain counsel, subsection (d) provides that neither the assignor nor the assignee may hold a tenant in default of a lease solely for nonpayment of rents that accrue after the notification is given until the earlier of 10 days after the next regularly scheduled rental payment would be due under the lease or 30 days after the date of the notification.
-Subsection (d) would not in any way protect a tenant from the consequences of a breach of the lease on grounds other than nonpayment of rent, or for nonpayment of rents that had accrued prior to the notification.
+To give the tenant a reasonable opportunity to obtain counsel, subsection (d) provides that neither the assignor nor the assignee may hold a tenant in default solely for nonpayment of rents that accrue after the notification is given until the earlier of 10 days after the next regularly scheduled rental payment would be due under the lease or 30 days after the date the tenant receives the notification.
+Subsection (d) would not in any way protect a tenant from the consequences of a breach of the lease on grounds other than nonpayment of rent, or for nonpayment of rents that accrued before the giving of the notification.